-1 - 7 CULTURAL RESOURCE
+1 - 7 CULTURAL RESOURCES

-With a significant history of innovation and scientific development, Los Alamos is a unique community rich in cultural and historic amenities.
-Downtown Los Alamos is the heart of this historic and cultural heritage and houses both a Historic District and a Creative District, as shown in Exhibit 13.
-The Los Alamos Historic District includes sites from several historic eras.
-Those can be experienced in close proximity to each other, including ancestral pueblo dwellings near an early homestead cabin that is next to the location where the first atomic bomb components were assembled.
-Los Alamos' historical assets are numerous, including Fuller Lodge, Los Alamos Historical Society, Bathtub Row, Ashley Pond and the Los Alamos Post Office building.
+With a significant history of innovation and scientific development, Los Alamos is a unique community rich in cultural and historic sites.
+Downtown Los Alamos is the heart of this historic and cultural heritage and houses both a Historic District and a Creative District, as shown in "Exhibit 13.
+Cultural" Resources" on page 23.
+The Los Alamos Historic District includes sites from several historic era that can be experienced in close proximity to one another, including ancestral pueblo dwellings near an early homestead cabin which is within walking distance to the location where the first atomic bomb components were assembled.
+Other historical assets include Fuller Lodge, Los Alamos Historical Society, Bathtub Row, Ashley Pond, and the Los Alamos Post Office building.
 Los Alamos is also in close proximity to other historic sites, including Bandelier National Monument.

 The Los Alamos community has a deep appreciation and involvement in cultural pursuits.
-This is exemplified within the Los Alamos Creative

-District which is also located within downtown Los Alamos and contains a high concentration of public open spaces and cultural facilities that serve the community.
-Cultural facilities within the district include the Fuller Lodge Art Center, the Bradbury Science Museum, the Mesa Public Library, the Los Alamos Little Theater and the New Mexico Dance Theater.
-The Creative District hosts a variety of events, including the popular Tuesday at the Pond series, that bring citizens Downtown and boosts activity at local businesses.
+This is exemplified within the Los Alamos Creative District, located within Downtown Los Alamos and containing a high concentration of public open spaces and cultural facilities that serve the community.
+Cultural facilities within the district include Fuller Lodge Art Center, Bradbury Science Museum, Mesa Public Library, Los Alamos Little Theater, and New Mexico Dance Theater.
+The Creative District hosts a variety of events, including the popular Tuesdays at the Pond series, that bring citizens Downtown and boosts activity at local businesses.